Distillation of Gaussian Einstein-Podolsky-Rosen steering with noiseless linear amplification: Results

-In the experiment, a two-mode squeezed state with $-$4.2 dB squeezing and 7.3 dB antisqueezing at the sideband of 3 MHz in time-domain is prepared by a nondegenerate optical parametric amplifier (NOPA) as shown in Fig. 2, which is similar to the setup in our previous experiment \cite{zhong}.
-The front face of the KTP crystal is coated with transmission of 42\% at 540 nm and high reflectivity at 1080 nm.
-The end face of the KTP crystal is antireflection coated for both 540nm and 1080 nm.
-The concave mirror with 50 mm curvature and transmission of 12$\%$ at 1080 nm serves as the output coupler.
-Alice measures either the amplitude $\hat{x}=\hat{a}+\hat{a}^{\dag}$ or the phase $\hat{p}=-i(\hat{a}-\hat{a}^{\dag})$ quadrature of her state with homodyne detection, while Bob performs heterodyne detection on his state, which measures both quadratures simultaneously.
-The interference efficiency between signal and local oscillator in detection system is 99\% and the quantum efficiency of photodiodes is 99.6\%.
-The output signals of the detectors are mixed with a local reference signal of 3 MHz and then filtered by low-pass filters with bandwidth of 30 kHz and amplified 500 times (Low noise preamplifier, SRS, SR560).
+In the experiment for the distillation of Gaussian entanglement and EPR steering with the NLA based on Bob's measurement results, Alice measures either the amplitude $\hat{x}=\hat{a}+\hat{a}^{\dag}$ or the phase $\hat{p}=-i(\hat{a}-\hat{a}^{\dag})$ quadrature of her state with homodyne detection, while Bob performs heterodyne detection on his state, which measures both quadratures simultaneously (Fig. 1c).
+A two-mode squeezed state (TMSS) with $-$4.2 dB squeezing and 7.3 dB antisqueezing in time-domain is prepared by a nondegenerate optical parametric amplifier (NOPA) operating at deamplification status, which consists of an $\alpha $-cut type-II KTiOPO4 (KTP) crystal and an output coupling mirror (see details in ``Methods'').
+In order to measure the quantum noise of the TMSS in time-domain, the output signals of the homodyne detectors are mixed with a local reference signal of 3 MHz and then filtered by low-pass filters with bandwidth of 30 kHz and amplified 500 times (Low noise preamplifier, SRS, SR560).
 The output signals of the preamplifiers are recorded by a digital storage oscilloscope simultaneously.
-A sample size of $10^{8\text{ } }$data points is used for all quadrature measurements with sampling rate of 500 KS/s.
-We implement measurement-based NLA for both lossy and noisy channels, where only vacuum noise exists in a lossy channel and the noise is higher than vacuum noise in a noisy channel.
+A sample size of $10^{8}$ data points is used for all quadrature measurements with sampling rate of 500 KS/s.